tlswg/sniencryption/draft-ietf-tls-sni-encryption.md

 There are other classes of solutions in which the master secret is verified by verifying a certificate provided by the protected service.
-These solutions offer more protection against a Man-In-The-Middle attack by the fronting service.
+These solutions offer more protection against MITM attack by the fronting service.
 The downside is that the client will not verify the identity of the fronting service, which enables fronting server spoofing attacks such as the "honeypot" attack discussed below.
 Overall, end-to-end TLS to the protected service is preferable,